NubletZ/LinuxOS_Notes/109下/Week-5/README.md

 ---

-to sho who is currently in system you can type:
+to show who is currently in system you can type:
 ```
 $ who
 ```
-or to show more information type :
+or to show more information about it, type :
 ```
 $ w
 ```